nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 |28|No|100x|Yes|Best|Yes|

 ### Assembler testing - hybrid
 If they are available, including highly-accurate Illumina short reads should improve the accuracy of a long read assembly.
 For the five strains we sequenced, previously published Illumina reads were available from the NCBI's SRA (table 3).
+There are three potential ways to produce a hybrid assembly:
+1. Assemble with short reads, scaffold with long reads (e.g. [SPAdes](http://cab.spbu.ru/software/spades/))
+2. Assemble with long reads, polish with short reads (e.g. Canu + [Pilon](https://github.com/broadinstitute/pilon)
+3. A combination of 1 and 2 (e.g. Unicycler, which combines Illumina contigs produced with SPAdes with Nanopore long reads and re-assembles them all using Miniasm, followed by long-read-polishing with Racon, then short-read-polishing with Pilon).

+Again, we tested all possible combinations of these options, using the best option for each assembler from the long-read-only tests.
+Like Racon, we found from the first few tests that assembly accuracy peaked before the fifth Pilon round.
+This produced another ? draft assemblies (table 4).

+**Table 3: SRA IDs of Illumina reads generated in 2012/13**

 |*B. pertussis* strain|SRA ID|
 |---------------------|------|